MaxLaumeister/ToneMatrixRedux/README.md

 ## Useful tools

 * Install the `eslint` extension in VS Code by using the built-in extension browser.
 VS Code should automatically find the `.eslintrc.js` config file and start highlighting lines of js that fail the linter.
+* Likewise, you can install and use the `sass-lint` extension.

 ## TODO